gurnec/btcrecover/TUTORIAL.md

  * Python 2.7.x – Most distributions include this pre-installed.

- * PyCrypto for Python 2.7.x – Many distributions include this pre-installed, check your distribution’s package management system to see if this is available.
+ * Optional, but highly recommended for MultiBit or Electrum: PyCrypto for Python 2.7.x – Many distributions include this pre-installed, check your distribution’s package management system to see if this is available.
 It is often called “python2.7 crypto”.
 If not, try installing it by using PyPI, for example on Debian-like distributions:

         sudo apt-get install python-pip
         sudo pip install pycrypto